 We're building a new Library!

-In early fall of 2018, heavy rains soaked the region, causing historic flooding in Sauk County, Wisconsin.
-As the Baraboo River spilled over into the village of Rock Springs, it displaced many community members and businesses.
-One of these community cornerstones was the Rock Springs Public Library.
+In early fall of 2018, heavy rains soaked the region, causing historic flooding in Sauk County.
+As the Baraboo River spilled over into the village of Rock Springs, it displaced many community members and businesses including the Rock Springs Library & Community Center.

 Since the flooding of 2018, the Library has had a temporary home in the basement of St. John Lutheran Church, offering a variety of youth programs and other services.
 While the Village has taken much needed time to plan and obtain grants, we are now at the exciting phase of relocating and actually building!